A Cohomological Bundle Theory for Sheaf Cohomology: Introduction

 \section{Introduction}

 In \cite{ET12} Everitt and Turner develop a bundle theory for coloured posets.
 In their development, coloured posets act as a generalisation of Khovanov's `cube' construction in his celebrated paper on the categorification of the Jones polynomial \cite{khovanov}.
 The notion of homology for coloured posets differs from the usual definition of sheaf homology, so it is desirable to rebuild the theory in a more versatile form.
 In this paper, we do away with coloured posets and move to the full generality of presheaves of modules on small categories.
 Additionally, we rework the arguments from the more natural \emph{co}homological point of view.
-The main result is as follows:
+For the main theoretical result we impose the general assumption that the base $\mathbf{B}$ of our bundle $\xi:\mathbf{B}\to\mathbf{Sh}$ is a poset category and that for each $x\in\mathbf{B}$, the small category of $\xi(x)$ is also a poset category; we call such a bundle a \emph{poset bundle of sheaves}:

-\begin{maintheorem} Let $\xi:B\to \mathbf{Sh}$ be a bundle of sheaves with $B$ a recursively admissible finite poset, and $(E,F)$ the associated total sheaf.
-Then there is a spectral sequence
+\begin{maintheorem} Let $\xi:\mathbf{B}\to \mathbf{Sh}$ be a poset bundle of sheaves with $\mathbf{B}$ a recursively admissible finite poset, and $(\mathbf{E}_\xi,F_\xi)$ the associated total sheaf.
+Then there is a spectral sequence that converges to the cohomology of the total sheaf:

 \end{maintheorem}

 Bundles of sheaves and the total sheaf are defined in \S \ref{sec:cat}, while recursively admissible posets are defined in \S \ref{sec:technical}.